duclos-cavalcanti/SoftwareArchitecture-DES/README.md

     * Strategy lets the algorithm vary independently from the clients that use it.
     * Capture the abstraction in an interface, bury implementation details in derived classes.

-* **Applicability**:
-    * Use the Memento pattern when
-    * a snapshot of (some portion of) an object's state must be saved so that it can be restored to that state later, and
-    * a direct interface to obtaining the state would expose implementation details and break the object's encapsulation.
-    * Can implement undo and redo capabilities with use of a stack of Command objects and a stack of Memento objects.

 * Consequences
     * Preserve encapsulation boundaries
     * Using mementos might be expensive